ericalas93/whatdoyouwannado/README.md

 You also have the option of creating an account to be able to create/remove your own suggestions.
 When an account is created you also get the default list of suggestions that can be modified.

 ##Usage
-Currently the site is not live, but feel free to clone this repo and upload the files/folders to your server.
+Check it out [here][4]!
+Feel free to clone this repo and upload the files/folders to your server.
 Making PR would be appreciated too!
+To build productions simply run `grunt angular-production` and the concatenated, minified, and uglified file will be inside `dist/app.js` and `dist/app.min.js`

 ##Build
 The technical stuff :)